FanchenBao/react-native-sliding-drawer/README.md

 export default App;
 ```

-The sliding drawer no longer behaves as expected
+The sliding drawer no longer behaves as expected (it doesn't cover the entire width of the screen)

 ![Sliding drawer under a restricting parent](./docs/images/caveats/restrictingParent/problem.gif)